Cost guide

 Do I need breakers or fuses?

-Protection depends on system design and code requirements, but most safe systems include appropriate fusing, breakers, and disconnects.
+Protection depends on system design and code requirements, but most safe systems include appropriate fusing/breakers and disconnects.

 Does wiring cost matter more off-grid?